maread99/aoc/README.md

 Probably not quick or competitive.
 Hopefully intelligible.

-numpy / pandas used liberally.
+Some use numpy.

 These are tidy versions of my original solutions.
-I might add a revised version to note a better way of doing it, or simply if looking back at something in the original made me wince.
+I might add a revised version to note a better way of doing it or an alternative version to note a different way of doing it (references included where these were inspired by someone else's solution).

 ## Useful references
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - the Awesome repo is pretty awesome, references to resources and solutions (by year / by language).